-B8.1 In order to receive maintenance funding that you have been awarded, The Open University must confirm to the Funding Authority that The Open University is satisfied that you are engaging with your studies.
+- B8.1 In order to receive maintenance funding that you have been awarded, The Open University must confirm to the Funding Authority that The Open University is satisfied that you are engaging with your studies.
 The Open University uses information about your participation to confirm that you are studying to the Student Loans Company, who will then release payment to you.
 This process is referred to as Registration Confirmation.
-Further details about the ways The Open University might monitor your engagement and how The Open University will use this information are outlined in the Student Privacy Notice.
+Further details about the ways The Open University might monitor your engagement and how The Open University will use this information are outlined in the Student Privacy Notice. - B8.2 Registration will not be confirmed to the Funding Authority before Day 14 of the first module in the Seasonal Academic Year.
+This is the point that you become liable for your tuition fees and means that any maintenance payments due will not be received before this date.
+You should not expect to receive payment of any maintenance funding until at least 3 weeks after the start of your module.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024